JaeYoonKim72/GenoCore_Python/README.md

 ![3](https://user-images.githubusercontent.com/49300659/63692197-11032800-c84c-11e9-9908-32337abab6e9.png)

 ## 3) SelectVCF
+The "SelectVCF" submodule extract a core-set VCF file, using the core-sample-list file created by the "CoreSet" module and the input VCF file used by "VCFtoCSV".
+The output file is a VCF file for final core samples.

 Usage: python run_genocore.py SelectVCF -i [VCF file] -g [Y or N (gziped)] -s [Sample list] -o [Output name]